-Nebras is committed to incorporate economic, social, safety, and environmental indicators and facets into our bottom line, which allows us to ensure that the Society as a whole is a beneficiary of our progress and growth.

-Since its inception in the mid of 2014, Nebras Power has built a power portfolio of over 1.5 GW of quality assets distributed over different countries - UAE, Oman, Jordan, Indonesia, and Tunisia.
+Nebras is committed to incorporate economic, social, safety, and environmental indicators and facets into its bottom line, which allows Nibras to ensure that the Society as a whole is a beneficiary of its progress and growth.
+Since its inception in the mid of 2014, Nebras Power has built a power portfolio of approximately 1.1 GW of quality assets distributed over different countries - Oman, Jordan and Indonesia.